Vietnam.vn - Nền tảng quảng bá Việt Nam

 Trabuc is also famous for a strange and unexplained phenomenon called "100,000 Soldiers".
 During an expedition in 1945, speleologists came across structures that looked like thousands of tiny soldiers standing guard, but were actually a unique form of concretion that has yet to be explained.

 The “soldiers” scattered across the cave floor are just a few centimeters tall and have never been found anywhere else in the world.
-These mysterious mineral formations were formed underwater, and are made of 95% calcite and 5% clay.
+These mysterious mineral formations were formed underwater and are made of 95% calcite and 5% clay.
 Each appears to be made up of multiple plates stacked on top of each other, likely due to varying water levels.
 Beyond that, experts know very little about how they were formed.

 Stalagmites and stalactites, the more familiar cave structures, form in pairs on the ceiling and floor of a cave.
-As water flows through the limestone and drips down, these sedimentary formations gradually form.
+As water flows through limestone and drips down, these sedimentary formations gradually form.
 However, the “100,000 Soldiers” are present without a corresponding structure above them, so this formation method has been ruled out.
 Over the years, various theories have been proposed, from bacteria to electrostatic forces, but none have been able to fully explain the strangeness of the “100,000 Soldiers.”

 Thu Thao (According to IFL Science )